Agents glossary

 Action

-A pure function within Retool Agents that accepts an input and returns a result.
+An operation within an agent that accepts an input and returns a result.
 Some examples of actions include a single JavaScript function, or a single call to an LLM.

 Agent